amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

     -- Robert Bringhurst :cite:`bringhurst2004elements`

 .. [#] Only because we are on the topic of historical traditions and stylistic guides, it should be mentioned that a foreword – according to book design tradition – would be written by an individual other than the author about the author, the book, and usually the relation between them.
-In this case, the section in Bringhurst's masterpiece labeled "Foreword" would likely be better described as "Preface" or "Introduction".
+In this case, the section in Bringhurst's masterpiece labelled "Foreword" would likely be better described as "Preface" or "Introduction".
 Given his knowledge of book design, I shall assume that this was a conscious departure from the road of tradition, even if I cannot appreciate the new view that it offers.